jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

         python setup.py sdist
         python setup.py bdist_wheel --universal

-10. Install twine (if not already installed) and upload to the new distribution files to the PyPi test environment.
+10. Update twine to the latest version and upload to the new distribution files to the PyPi test environment.

     .. code-block:: console

-        pip install twine
+        pip install twine --U
         twine upload dist/* -r pypitest

 11. Test that the new test distribution installs okay: